michaelrussell4/runic-reflections/content/pages/about.md

 <span class="inline-block bg-gray-200 text-gray-700 font-mono text-sm px-2 rounded-md">
     git push
 </span>
 brings new creations to life on the site via [GitHub actions'](https://docs.github.com/en/actions) automated flow.
-Professionally, I write code, so building this website was a fun task that combined my skills and interests.
+I'd like to thank creators of these tools which allow this site to be deployed and hosted at absolutely no cost to me!

 Thank you for visiting Runic Relics.
 I hope these poems inspire thought, spark curiosity, or simply bring a smile.
 Feel free to explore, reflect, and enjoy this evolving collection of verses.